bpptkg/bulletin/lib/bpptkg-bulletinclient/README.md

 # bpptkg-bulletinclient

-bpptkg-bulletinclient is a Python library primarily used to send WebObs update signals to the bulletin web services.
+bpptkg-bulletinclient is a Python library primarily used to send WebObs update signals to the BPPTKG bulletin web services.

 ## Installation